 Open 8:00 a.m. to sunset, the Cliff Palace Loop Road takes you past Cliff Palace, Balcony House, and overlooks to other cliff dwellings.
 You may enter Balcony House or Cliff Palace by ranger-guided tour only.
-Purchase tickets for these one-hour tours at the Mesa Verde Visitor and Research Center before driving to the sites.
+Visit Purchasing Tour Tickets for more information.

 Recent studies reveal that Cliff Palace contained 150 rooms and 23 kivas and had a population of approximately 100 people.
 Out of the nearly 600 cliff dwellings concentrated within the boundaries of the park, 75% contain only 1-5 rooms each, and many are single room storage units.
 If you visit Cliff Palace you will enter an exceptionally large dwelling which may have had special significance to the original occupants.
 It is thought that Cliff Palace was a social, administrative site with high ceremonial usage.

 Many visitors look at the size of the doorways in Cliff Palace and other cliff dwellings and wonder about the size of the people who once lived here.
-An average man was about 5'4" to 5'5" (163cm) tall, while an average woman was 5' to 5'1" (152cm).
+An average man was about 5'4" to 5'5" (163 cm) tall, while an average woman was 5' to 5'1" (152 cm).
 If you compare them with European people of the same time period, they would have been about the same size.
-Compared with today, the Ancestral Puebloan's average life span was relatively short, due, in part, to the high infant mortality rate.
+Compared with today, the Ancestral Pueblo people's average life span was relatively short, due, in part, to the high infant mortality rate.
 Most people lived an average of 32-34 years, however some people did live into their 50s and 60s.
 Approximately 50% of the children died before they reached the age of five.